improvedk/improve.dk/source/_posts/in-the-nick-of-time-band-aid-solution-for-umbraco/in-the-nick-of-time-band-aid-solution-for-umbraco.md

 </caching>
 ```

 This essentially turns the website into a statically cached copy.
-Doing this results in each page being cached for 24 hours after it’s been visited last.
+Doing this results in each page being cached for 24 hours after it's been visited last.
 While this is great, it still means those first visitors (for each page on the website) will be suffering from long waits.
-To fix that, I turn to [Xenu’s Link Sleuth](http://home.snafu.de/tilman/xenulink.html).
+To fix that, I turn to [Xenu's Link Sleuth](http://home.snafu.de/tilman/xenulink.html).
 Given the hostname, Xenu will crawl each page on the website, checking for broken links.
 As a side effect, every page on the site will be visited and thereby cached.
 By default, Xenu will use 30 concurrent threads to crawl the site.
-On my EC2 instance, that resulted in loads of timeouts as the instance simply couldn’t handle it:
+On my EC2 instance, that resulted in loads of timeouts as the instance simply couldn't handle it:

 image_10.png